 Notwithstanding any other provision of this Agreement, First Gas shall have no liability to the Interconnected Party whatsoever for any Loss incurred by the Interconnected Party arising from the occurrence of insufficiently odorised Gas.

-Unodorised Pipeline

 The design, construction, operation and maintenance of Odorisation Facilities shall be the responsibility of their owner.

-Notwithstanding any other provision of this Agreement, First Gas may cease odorising Gas in any Pipeline or at any Delivery Point on expiry of not less than 18 Months’ written notice to the Interconnected Party and all Shippers.
+Notwithstanding any other provision of this Agreement, First Gas may cease odorising (or requiring the odorising of) Gas in any Pipeline or at any Delivery Point on expiry of not less than 18 Months’ written notice to the Interconnected Party and all Shippers.

 Curtailment